Blog-Reference and Blog-Reference

 It is pretty obvious that economists fall into the category of cargo cult scientists, they lack genuine problem-solving capacity.
 The problem is NOT that they apply models and abstractions and simplifications and ‘unrealistic’ assumptions and mathematics, the problem is that they do not apply these scientific tools properly.
 They are incompetent imitators and do not really understand what science is all about.#2

 One example suffices.
 Walrasian Orthodoxy is defined by these verbalized axioms: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
 (Weintraub)

 The Walrasian hardcore contains three NONENTITIES ― HC2, HC4, HC5.
-To take equilibrium into the premises and then to establish the properties of general equilibrium is a methodological blunder that is known since antiquity as petitio principii.
+To take equilibrium into the premises and then establish the properties of general equilibrium is a methodological blunder known since antiquity as petitio principii.

 The basic question of economics is whether “the existing economic system is, in any significant sense, self-adjusting.”
 (Keynes) One simply cannot put the unknown answer into the premises.
 This is a primitive methodological blunder.
 Because of this, ALL equilibrium models are a priori false.